 Even if contractors, including large GCs, are able to amass enough independent variables (those used to predict safety incidents), they might not have enough historic dependent variables (those things we are trying to predict; in this case, safety incidents).
 If you lack enough of either variable type, the machines can't learn.
 Further, if you have just enough to train the machines, you could be without enough data to test the predictive algorithms that the machine has developed.
 Regardless, you need a big data set that is often beyond the reach of most contractors on their own.

 To overcome this challenge, construction companies often need to pool their data sets with other contractors whose data is structured like theirs.
-This data pooling is what the aforementioned Carnegie Mellon team used to drive their predictive analytics results.
+This data pooling is what the aforementioned Carnegie Mellon team used to drive its predictive analytics results.

 Challenge #3 – People Don't Trust Machines